 What does the cross mean to you?
-We wear beautiful crosses around our necks, and we have a simple cross with clean lines hanging over our altar.
-This isn’t the kind of cross Jesus was thinking about when he said, ‘take up your cross and follow me’ (Matthew 16:34).
+We wear beautiful crosses around our necks, and many churches hang a cross over the altar.
+These carefully crafted crosses might be works of art.
+But this isn’t the kind of cross Jesus was thinking about when he said, ‘take up your cross and follow me’ (Matthew 16:34).
 Continue reading

 January 19, 2020